bioinfomaticsCSU/EPGA/README.md

 De Novo Assembler

+EPGA is used for paired-read libraries of read length shorter than 40bp and coverage larger than 100.

 1)Installing
 EPGA is written C++ and therefore will require a machine with GNU C++ pre-installed.
 Create a main directory (eg:EPGA).
 Copy all source code to this directory.